I’m so happy to have you join us!

 Your job as a Review Crew member is simply to read, enjoy, and tell other people about it.
 (Of course if you didn’t enjoy it, I’d prefer you tell me that privately.)

-For each book, you’ll know when the launch date is (that will be your deadline) and all you have to do is post your reviews and send me a copy of it.
+For each book, you’ll know when the launch date is (that will be your deadline) and all you have to do is post your reviews and send me the link.
 If you do that, you stay on the Review Crew and will get the advanced reading copy of my next book.

-I publish books in two different ways—through a traditional publisher (like Kensington for my Crossword Series), and independently under my own name (like my Mystery Writer’s Mysteries).
+I publish books in two different ways—through a traditional publisher and independently under my own name.

 If it’s an independent book, everything’s easy peasy … I send you a digital Advance Reading Copy (ARC) of my book through BookFunnel and you can choose whatever format you want to read it in.